 - Rounddown - rounddown(number, decimals) - is identical to round, except it always rounds down.
 For example, rounddown(8.75) evaluates to 8.*

-*Note that the rounding functions may be used to round components of the equation, but the final resulting score will always be a whole number.
+Note: The rounding functions may be used to round components of the equation, but the final resulting score will always be a whole number.

 The advanced equation editor gives constant feedback so you can ensure that your equation has valid syntax.
 When the current equation is valid, the editor is outlined in green; when the current equation has an error, the editor is outlined in red.
 The most common source of equation errors is stray text in the equation; there should never be any letters in an equation outside of metric boxes or functions.
 The equation will automatically be saved as you type, but only when the equation has valid syntax.